sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is defined?
+- How to check if a given value is defined?
-- How to check is a given value is not undefined?
+- How to check if a given value is not undefined?

 #### function

-Checks if given value is a function.
+Checks if the given value is a function.

 ##### Type signature